Membership Program

 Increase your equity and social justice capacity in ways you didn’t even know you could.

-It will not turn your brain to mush, nor will it give you "unrealistic" expectations for your relationships.
+It will not give you "unrealistic expectations” for your relationships.

-In fact, romance challenges deeply held norms about joy, desire, and who has the "right" to love and be loved.
+In fact, romance challenges deeply held norms about joy, desire, and who has the "right" to love, and to be loved.

 FAQ